Feestig/ONORobot/docs/NMCT 3/arno.md

     Sound._play(full_path)
   ```
 ## auto reader comments
-Autoreader is a boolean that know's when the user selected the "auto read tweet" function. <br/>
+Autoreader is a boolean that knows when the user selected the "auto read tweet" function. <br/>
 You get the value when starting the stream and when the user changes the value in javascript.<br/>
 When you get a tweet from the stream it will check the value and play the tweet if necessary.

 ## playtweet
 To play a tweet we use different functions:
 ### playtweet(tweepyDataModel)
-Here we prepare everything to start an async funtion.
-We make sure ther is no tweet playing and set the correct language.
-We also call an function getPlayArray(tweepyDataModel).
-To make an readable array with emoticons and text.
+Here we prepare everything to start an async function.
+We make sure there is no tweet playing and set the correct language.
+We also call a function getPlayArray(tweepyDataModel).
+To make a readable array with emoticons and text.
 ```
 def playTweet(tweepyDataModel):
     global loop_PlayTweet